j143/silence-as-a-response/README.md

 ### Scenario 1

-You have posted a question on a mailing list, and you are sure based on your past experience that people would generally be detail oriented to see your complete message.
+You have posted a proposal on a mailing list, and you are sure based on your past experience that people would generally be detail oriented to see your complete message.
 But, no one responds back, everyone just stays silent.
 You say to yourself why don't somebody just say yes or